Inner Thigh Darkening: Causes and Natural Solutions

 Hormones directly affect melanin production.
 Pregnancy, birth control, and menstrual cycles can trigger darkening.
 Conditions like PCOS also cause hyperpigmentation in body folds.

-Hormonal darkening often appears in the inner thighs, underarms, and neck simultaneously.
-This type takes longer to fade and may require addressing underlying hormonal factors.
+Hormonal darkening often appears in inner thighs, underarms, and neck at the same time.
+This type takes longer to fade.

 3. Tight Clothing